 Note that this data only covers 68 countries with set national poverty lines and available data.

-To ensure cross-country comparability, the OECD employs two indicators to evaluate progress in OECD countries, including the Nordics, towards target 1.2:
+The OECD uses two indicators to follow progress in OECD countries towards target 1.2:

 - a measure of relative income poverty